rbergDrox/pinoven-event-dispatcher/README.md

 @see Todo

 # Todo
-- Event doesn't provide the "tag" method the default one have to be Event::tag() tag to match the default value there:
+- Event doesn't provide the "tag" method the default one have to be Event::tag() tag to match the default "handler" value there:
 ```php
     use Pinoven\Dispatcher\Event\EventMapperProvider;
     EventMapperProvider::DEFAULT_TAG_METHOD;
 ```
-- Implement Listeners and Listeners providers position position: priority
 - Deal with a payload.
 - Automatic event hierarchy.
 It means by dealing with BeforeEvent, AfterEvent.
 Perhaps BetweenEvent.
 - Attach Listener.